EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

     $apiName = "" # [Unique] Name of the Azure API Management instance
     $apiPublisherEmail = "user@contoso.com" # Email to receive notifications about the APIM instance
     $apiPublisherName = "Jane Doe" # Name to receive notifications
-    $azureAdGroupName = "rddms-users" # Unique name of the Azure AD group to use for access permissions to use the RDDMS server API
+    $azureAdGroupName = "rddms-users" # [Unique] name of the Azure AD group to use for access permissions to use the RDDMS server API

     ```
 2. Azure Virtual Network with three subnets (ACI, db and APIM)
-    ```ps
+    ```Powershell
     # Create Resource Group if it doesn't exist
     if ((az group exists --resource-group $resourceGroup) -eq "false") {
         az group create --resource-group $resourceGroup --location $location